Hitachi-ID/bravura-safe_web/README.md

 ## Contribute

-Code contributions are welcome!
-Please commit any pull requests against the `master` branch.
-Learn more about how to contribute by reading the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.
+Code contributions to this fork are not required!
+Please consider contributing to the original project.

 Security audits and feedback are welcome.
 Please open an issue or email us privately if the report is sensitive in nature.
 You can read our security policy in the [`SECURITY.md`](SECURITY.md) file.